Celebrating Addition Doubles: A New Poster

 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

-First, check out this post for all the details about the doubles chant, from the book Doing Math in Morning Meeting.
 In short, knowing doubles leads to students being able to use the doubles strategy for addition to master facts such at 6 + 7 (6 + 6 plus 1 more).
-Earlier this week, I had the pleasure of visiting Avon Elementary School in Avon Park, FL, and I figured my hand-written poster needed to be spruced up for the trip.
+I decided my sad, hand-written poster needed could stand a makeover.
 Ta da!
 New poster.
-We are fortunate enough to have a poster-sized plotter printer, and it enlarges perfectly.
+If you have poster-sized plotter printer, it enlarges perfectly.

 A couple of notes.
 First, if you use ten-sided dice (0-9), you can practice doubles up to 9 + 9.
 Second, when I asked the second-grade class to give me examples of doubles, one bright kiddo said 2 x 2.
 Hmmm, that got me thinking.
 This activity could easily be used with older kiddos for multiplication doubles!
 From the mouth of babes. 🙂